hwchen/hashmap-c3/README.md

 From my workstation, "AMD Ryzen 7 3700X 8-Core Processor", 64GB RAM.

 This is just one benchmark, please take with a grain of salt and measure your own workload.
+Planning on implementating more benches from https://martin.ankerl.com/2019/04/01/hashmap-benchmarks-01-overview/ .

 Note that random number generation took a non-trivial amount of time.
 For C3 benchmarks, I used a port of the zig random number generator.